ramziash/go_masking/readme.md

 The go app requires an imporovement & use GORM to adentify the schemas

+The package will need a .parquet file to be available in the same directory.

+Make sure that the .parquet file schema is properly setup in the read_parquet.go

 Run the below to create an image.

 ```